-The Planning Policy webpages on the website will be kept up to date throughout the development of any new development plan documents, including those associated with the new Southampton City Vision Local Plan.
-We will use these pages to communicate our overall progress, provide information on any consultations or engagement activities that we are undertaking, publish any background documents that will support the plan and to publish the plan itself.
+The Planning Policy webpages on the website will be kept up to date throughout the development of any new development plan documents, including those associated with the new 'Southampton City Vision' Local Plan.
+We will use these pages to communicate overall progress, provide information on any consultations or engagement activities that are being undertaken, publish any background documents that will support the plan and to publish the plan itself.